-To obtain access to clutch spring adjusting nuts, remove the domed clutch cover (secured by eight screws.)
+To obtain access to clutch spring adjusting nuts, remove front half of chaincase as already detailed.

-With the slotted driver provided on one of the thin spanners in the too! kit, screw each nut, in turn, fully home, then unscrew exactly four complete turns.
+With the slotted driver provided on one of the thin spanners in the tool kit, screw each nut, in turn, fully home, then unscrew exactly four complete turns.

-Before replacing the domed clutch cover, test for slip by starting up the engine, engaging top gear, and applying the rear brake when it should be possible to pull up the engine on full throttle without slip occurring.
+Before replacing outer half of chain cover, test for slip by starting up the engine, engaging top gear, and applying the rear brake when it should be possible to pull up the engine on full throttle without slip occurring.